The One Faculty (“One Tier”) Campaign

 There is a movement, taking inspiration from the one-tier system instituted in Vancouver, to directly challenge the idea that there should be a permanent underclass of contingent faculty in higher education, specifically in the community college system, where tenured and contingent faculty do the same work.
 Summarized by the slogans of "end the two-tier system," "it's time for a one-tier system," or simply "the one faculty campaign," this movement seeks fundamental change in how higher ed is structured.

-Information on the One Tier/Unified Faculty Campaign
+Information on the One Faculty/One Tier/Unified Faculty Campaign

 The “Vancouver Model” (a one-tier system for community college)